-I’ve been told that Redfern, the long-time home to many Aboriginal people, has changed.
+I’ve been told that the Sydney suburb of Redfern, the long-time home to many Aboriginal people, has changed.
+I’ve been asked if Redfern is safe.
 It is a few years since I have been here and I have come to see for myself.
-As I leave Redfern Station I silently acknowledge the Traditional Owners of the land and pay my respects to Elders past and present.
+As I leave Redfern Station, I silently acknowledge the Traditional Owners of the land and pay my respects to Elders past and present.

 The Big Issue